diyrobotcleaner/roombatoarduino/README.md

 # roombatoarduino
-Coversation of Roomba Discovery mainboard to Arduino Mega
+Conversation of Roomba Discovery mainboard to Arduino Mega

 This page is created for Roomba Discovery to Arduino conversation project.
 Story began with my roomba discovery failure, mainboard was defected than i have decided to remove mainboard and using Arduino Mega instead of it.